Liza's Back: Production and recording

 Among the new songs is Liza's Back, which was described by some sections of the press as an anthem of triumph.
 The lyrics of the song go: "I took my pill bottles and threw them away / I emptied the alcohol, went back to AA / Hey, Broadway...
 Liza's back!".

-The release was preceded by a party held at the Equitable Auditorium in New York, organized by Clive Davis.
+The release was preceded by a party held at the Equitable Auditorium in New York City, organized by Clive Davis.

 Critical reception

 Critical reviews from music critics were favorable.
 William Ruhlmann of AllMusic wrote that Minnelli "sounds much better than she did on Minnelli on Minnelli: Live at the Palace, a recording that showed vocal deterioration in her breath control and an unsteady vibrato".
 He said that while the first part of the show features forgettable songs by Kander and Ebb, there is an excellent performance of "Something Wonderful" and the standout track "Never Never Land" that features a chorus from her mother Judy Garland's iconic song, "Over the Rainbow".

 Morag Reavley of BBC Music wrote that after a series of personal experiences, the songs seemed to have been endowed with new meaning, and that Liza Minnelli's "performance is imbued with an infectious sense of joy in her newly textured and more vigorous vocal abilities, while her conversations with the audience alternate between cheeky and affectionate".